Keto Diet Foods – Benefits, Foods to Eat and What to Avoid

 A. Yes, onions are good for keto.
 Although onions have 0g of fat, it is a keto-friendly vegetable.
 You can enjoy ¼th of red onion daily.
 Remember that onion is one of those keto vegetables in which carbs can add up fast.

 A. You should avoid dairy milk.
 Dairy milk contains a lot of carbohydrates.
 Hence, it is not keto-friendly.
 However, if you choose to add milk to your diet, ensure that you limit the intake.
-That is because milk has high fats and may not work well with a keto diet.

 A. Yes, a mushroom is keto-friendly.
 Mushrooms are low in carbohydrates and low in sugar.
 People generally use mushrooms like oysters, white buttons, shiitake, and portobello in keto diets